dhwanimht/dhwanimht/README.md

 ### 🧠 About Me

-- 🎓 Background in [your degree/education]
+- 🎓 Background in Analysis, Bachelor's and Master's in Computer Applications
 - 💼 Experience in data analysis, business processes, and stakeholder collaboration
 - 📊 Skilled in deriving insights from data to support business decisions
 - 🌱 Currently learning advanced SQL, data governance tools like Collibra, and dashboarding with Power BI